KarlieSikorski/Handbook-Generator-Python-Word-COM-Automation-/README.md

 The resulting document includes:

-   ⚫ A Title Page
+   ▪️ A Title Page

-   ⚫ A dynamically generated Table of Contents (TOC)
+   ▪️ A dynamically generated Table of Contents (TOC)

-   ⚫ Multiple chapters sourced from HTML content
+   ▪️ Multiple chapters sourced from HTML content

-   ⚫Student Handouts inserted sequentially
+   ▪️Student Handouts inserted sequentially

-   ⚫Specialized lesson modules (M270A1 and M142) added with TOC references
+   ▪️Specialized lesson modules (M270A1 and M142) added with TOC references

 By leveraging the pywin32 library, the script programmatically controls Word via COM automation, ensuring consistent formatting, pagination, and TOC alignment.